Parkinson’s Mouse Tutorial¶

 We can start by exploring temporal change in the PCoA using the animations tab.

 Open the unweighted UniFrac emperor plot and color the samples by mouse id.
 Click on the “animations” tab and animate using the

 mouse_idas your trajectory.
 Do you observe any clear temporal trends based on the PCoA?

-What happens if you color by
+Can we visualize change over time without an animation?
+What happens if you color the plot by

 A volatility plot will let us look at patterns of variation along principle coordinate axes starting from the same point.
 This can be helpful since inter-individual variation can be large and this visualizations lets us focus instead on magnitude of change in each group and in each individual.